cbattle12/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research Peer Review 1"
+##Reproducible Research Peer Review 1
-output: html_document
----

 Analysis documentation/code for Reproducible Research Peer Review 1 assignment.
 This code aims to answer questions about "quantified self" type activity data from a personal activity monitoring device.
 The data is in the format of a .csv file and contains the variables date, # of steps, and interval identifier.
 The data was taken in five minute intervals from Oct. and Nov.
 2012 and missing values are coded as "NA".